-Students who need to withdraw from Olin College for medical reasons should complete a College Withdrawal Form with the Assistant Dean of Student Affairs and indicate Medical Withdrawal.
+Students who need to withdraw from Olin College for medical reasons should request a Withdrawal form from the Assistant Dean of Student Affairs and indicate Medical Withdrawal.
 Medical documentation may be required to complete the process.

 Medical Withdrawals during a semester (by the last instructional day of a semester) will result in deletion of the semester's registration from the student's record.
 Students may be entitled to a full or partial refund of certain expenses and fees according to the guidelines of the College's Refund Policy.
-Students who are on a Medical Withdrawal may not return to campus or attend college events (on-campus or off-campus) without written permission of the Dean of Student Affairs.
+Students who are on a Medical Withdrawal may not return to campus or attend college events (on-campus or off-campus) without written permission of the Dean of the College.
 Permission must be requested at least ten business days in advance of the event.